Financial Aid Code of Conduct

 - Disclose to his or her institution, in such manner as his or her institution may prescribe, any involvement with or interest in any entity involved in any aspect of student financial aid.

-For more information please see NASFAA’s Statement of Ethical Principles and Code of Conduct for Institutional Financial Aid Professionals.
+For more information please see NASFAA’s Statement of Ethical Principles and Code of Conduct for Financial Aid Professionals.

 The Financial Aid available to Pacifica students is determined by applicable government regulations.
-The financial agreement between Pacifica and its students is stated in signed Tuition and Fee Agreements.
+The financial agreement between Pacifica and its students is stated in signed Tuition and Fee Enrollment Agreements.
 The Pacifica Graduate Institute Course Catalog is the authoritative source of information concerning the Institute.
-If there are any questions about the description of Financial Aid at this web site, or discrepancies between this information and that stated elsewhere, the information contained in the government regulations, the Tuition and Fee Agreement, the Pacifica Catalog and the Pacifica Guide to Financial Aid brochure take precedence.
+If there are any questions about the description of Financial Aid at this web site, or discrepancies between this information and that stated elsewhere, the information contained in the government regulations, the Tuition and Fee Enrollment Agreement, the Pacifica Catalog and the Pacifica Guide to Financial Aid brochure take precedence.
 A Catalog or other information regarding Pacifica’s programs may be obtained by contacting firstname.lastname@example.org or email@example.com